-Mr. Mihály Baumstark (63) holds degrees in agricultural engineering and agricultural economics.
+Mr. Mihály Baumstark holds degrees in agricultural engineering and agricultural economics.
 He was employed by the Ministry of Agriculture and Food Industry between 1978 and 1989.
 When he left the Ministry he was deputy head of the Investment Policy Department.
 After this he was managing director of Hubertus Rt., and from 1999 to 2012 he was deputy CEO and then Chairman & CEO of Villányi Winery Ltd. (now Csányi Winery Ltd.).
+He is currently retired.
 He was a member of OTP Bank's Supervisory Board from 1992 to 1999, and has been a non-executive member of OTP Bank's Board of Directors since 1999.
+He has been a member of OTP Bank's Remuneration Committee since 2011, and of its Nomination Committee since 2014.